Epson Easy Interactive Software is an optional tool for users of the Epson Interactive Short-Throw Projectors.

 This software provides similar functionality to a Smart Board or other Interactive White Board (IWB), and some additional functionality, which is useful when an instructor or students are standing in front of a classroom and wish to mark on a vertical surface for an audience to see.

-Three types of software tools included
+Two types of software tools included

 - Built-In Toolbar.
 This can be used without hooking up any source equipment.
 It can also be used to annotate over top of any source.